Birational Kleinian groups: Birational Kleinian groups are elementary

 Consider the exponential map $\pi$ from $\CC^2$ to $\CC^*\times \CC^*$; it is a covering map.
-The exponential also gives rise to a homomorphism $\rho:\Aff(2,\CC)=\CC^2\rtimes \GL(2,\ZZ)\rightarrow\CC^*\times\CC^*\rtimes \GL(2,\ZZ)$.
+The exponential also gives rise to a homomorphism $\rho:\Aff(2,\CC)=\CC^2\rtimes \GL(2,\CC)\rightarrow \ Aut(\CC^*\times \CC^*)=\CC^*\times\CC^*\rtimes \GL(2,\CC)$.
 Then $\pi$ is $\rho$-equivariant.
 Consider a connected component $\bar{U}$ of $\pi^{-1}(U)$ and the subgroup $\bar{\Gamma}$ of $\rho^{-1}(\Gamma)$ that preserves $\bar{U}$.
 Then $\bar{\Gamma}$ is a complex affine Kleinian group.
 We can apply Theorem \ref{classificationofcplxprojkleinian} to $\bar{\Gamma}$.
 There are five possibilities for $X$: it is a torus, a Hopf surface, an Inoue surface, a primary Kodaira surface or an affine-elliptic bundle.
-From the descriptions that we give in Section \ref{examplesofprojstructures}, we see that, for the linear part of $\bar{\Gamma}$ to have a hyperbolic matrix, the only possibilities are Inoue surfaces and affine-elliptic bundles.
+From the descriptions that we give in Section \ref{examplesofprojstructures}, we see that, for the linear part of an element of $\bar{\Gamma}$ to be a hyperbolic matrix, the only possibilities are Inoue surfaces and affine-elliptic bundles.
 But in these two cases the group is not contained in $\GL(2,\ZZ)$.
-For Inoue surfaces we can see this from the arithmetic properties of the coefficients in the formulas (see \cite{Ino74}).
-For affine-elliptic bundles it is because $\GL(2,\ZZ)$ has no Kleinian subgroup with compact hyperbolic Riemann surface as quotient.
+For Inoue surfaces of type $S^0$, the parameter $\beta$ (see Section \ref{Inouesurfaces}) is not a real number while for Inoue surfaces of type $S^{\pm}$ the parameter $\alpha$ is a degree two algebraic integer (see \cite{Ino74}).
+For affine-elliptic bundles it is because the Fuchsian group $\GL(2,\ZZ)$ has no subgroup with compact hyperbolic Riemann surface as quotient (see the argument at the end of the proof of Lemma \ref{toricconjugation}).
 Hence the assumption that $\Gamma$ contains a loxodromic element is absurd. \end{proof}